Royal Portrush Golf Club, Portrush, County Antrim

 Founded 1888.
 Links Course

-Northern Ireland has many stories to tell about its troubled past but thankfully the harrowing historical element is now confined to history and we can more fully appreciate the region for its general beauty and many attractions.
-The Antrim coastline in particular is breath-taking, with the Giants Causeway a must-see for any visitor.
+Northern Ireland has many stories to tell about its troubled past but thankfully the harrowing historical element is now confined to history and we can more fully appreciate the region for its general beauty, vibrant cities and many attractions.
+The Antrim coastline in particular is breath-taking, with the impressive Giants Causeway (pictured below) a must-see for any visitor.

-Belfast is another vibrant city, which offers much in terms of attractions, restaurants and excellent shopping.
-The recently opened Titanic Belfast is a wonderful experience and should be included if at all possible, while the Ulster Museum and Belfast City Hall are also well worth a visit if time allows.
+Belfast is another vibrant city, which offers much in terms of history, attractions, restaurants and excellent shopping.
+The recently opened Titanic Belfast tells the sad story of Titanic and is a wonderful experience that should be included if at all possible, while the Ulster Museum and Belfast City Hall are also well worth a visit if time allows.
 Travelling south from Belfast, your likely destination as a golfer is Newcastle, home to the world renowned golf links of Royal County Down.
 Highly recommended in this area are Castlewellan Forest Park and Tollymore Forest Park.
 Both locations offer stunning scenery and beautiful walks.